Filing the FAFSA

 Some applications require that additional information be submitted before it is complete.
 Please respond promptly to all requests and include your student number on each document.
 You may also be selected for Verification.
 It is important that you respond promptly as federal financial aid cannot be released to your account until verification has been completed.

-Special Circumstances/Professional Judgments
+Special Conditions/Professional Judgments

 In some cases, the information presented on the FAFSA may not reflect the family's true ability to contribute towards a students education.
 In cases where an unusual circumstance, such as, loss of work/income, death or birth in the family, etc. may affect the ability to contribute, financial aid professionals can sometimes make adjustments that more accurately reflect the family circumstances.
 To be considered for this type of review, students must submit the Special Circumstances form, with all pertinent documentation to the financial aid office.